 The lack of resemblance to HTML be offputting, but the learning curve is shallow, and I think the macro syntax is close-enough to normal Rust that it's easy to reason about how to build views, without compartmentalizing it into logic code and display code.
 This lack of separation in particular is a controversial decision, but I think the benefits are worth it.

-The todomvc example is an implementation of the TodoMVC project, which has example code in other frameworks that produce identitcal apps.
+Check out the Code comparison section of this guide.
+Additionally, the todomvc example is an implementation of the TodoMVC project, which has example code in other frameworks that produce identitcal apps.
 Compare the example in this project to one on that page that uses a framework you're familiar with.

 This project is strongly influenced by Elm, React, and Redux.
 The overall structure of Seed apps mimicks that of The Elm Architecture.

 I'm distinguishing Seed through clear examples and documentation, and using